olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     model = torchvision.models.resnet18(pretrained=True)
 ```

-Most of the next lines are defining the correct starting point for the training still, and then noting which GPU will be analyzing which part of the subset.
+Most of the next lines are defining the correct starting point for the training and then noting which GPU will be analyzing which part of the subset.
 However, one thing of note is the `model.fc` variable.
 Modifying `model.fc` changes the final fully connected layer of ResNet18; here, this is where we integrate our custom Quantum network into the model (i.e., we replace the final layer with `DressedQuantumNet`).

 ```python
     for param in model.parameters():